itislu/42-Webserv/docs/CONTRIBUTING.md

 > [!NOTE]
 > You need Git version 2.29 to use `--committer-date-is-author-date` in combination with `-i`.

-Since you are still changing the commit hashes, you will need to force push:
+Because you are still changing the commit hashes, you will need to force push:

 ```txt
 git push --force-with-lease